konfuzio-ai/konfuzio-sdk/docs/sdk/releasing/index.md

 │   │  ├── data.py                         <- Functions to handle data from the API
 │   │  ├── evaluate.py                     <- Functions to evaluate the performance of the AIs
 │   │  ├── extras.py                       <- Classes to initialize AI-related dependencies safely
-│   |  |── extras_list.py                  <- List of extra dependencies for different modes of installation of the SDK
 |   |  ├── normalize.py                    <- Functions to normalize Spans according to data_type
 │   │  ├── regex.py                        <- Helper Functions to handle regex related tasks
 │   │  ├── samples.py                      <- Local sample test Project